natesheehan/epi-div-form/README.md

 ## Conceptual
 The conceptual diversity of open science is evident in the variety of ways that scientists can approach and understand problems.
 This includes different theoretical frameworks, models, and approaches that can be used to better understand the world around us.
 Use this section to write up to 250 words generalising the contextual aspects of the project.

+## Material
+Material epistemic diversity refers to the range of materials and objects that can be brought to bear on research.
+This could include different types of data (e.g., quantitative vs qualitative), software platforms (e.g., R or Python), or hardware (e.g., sensors or drones).

 ## Socio-Cultural
 The socio-cultural diversity of open science is evident in the variety of people and groups that are involved in open science activities.
 This includes different disciplines, institutions, and communities that contribute to the advancement of open science.
 ### System of research assessment (Locally and Nationally)